mudar/SnooZy/README.md

 * Supports phones and tablets running Android 4.0 or later (API 14).

 This app does NOT manage any other phone functionalities, such as WiFi, Bluetooth, GPS, etc. There are other apps for that…

+##Galaxy Nexus Ghost Charging
+Some devices Samsung Galaxy Nexus randomly detect a power connection without any charger being actually connected to the phone.
+This would drain the battery because of the screen turning on to display the "Charging" message, multiple times per hour till screen timeout.

+Forums reporting this bug:

+* [Galaxy Nexus battery/charging problem?][link_forum_6]
+* [My Galaxy Nexus goes crazy (battery/charging issue)][link_forum_1]
+* [VBUS TUNA OTG wakelock due to usb port problem and battery drain][link_forum_4]
+* [Help!
+Screen keeps turning back on after turning it off. ][link_forum_5]
+* [Galaxy Nexus Charging Issues][link_forum_2]
+* [Galaxy Nexus - Screen keeps turning on when it's locked][link_forum_3]

+SnooZy Charger was developed as a (partial) software solution for this issue: it saves battery consumption by turning off the display on these phantom connections, if the user is not currently using the phone.
+However, it does not fix the random detections.
+Some hardware solutions are suggested by users reporting this issue.

 ##Links